QuickBooks Blog

 • all the additional costs incurred to produce goods or offer services for sale

-Thus, the cost of the revenue takes into consideration COGS or Cost of Services and other direct costs of manufacturing the goods or providing services to the customers.
-Such cost would include costs like cost of material, labour, etc. however, it does not consider indirect costs such as salaries for determining the Cost of Revenue.
+Meaning, the cost of the revenue takes into consideration COGS or Cost of Services and other direct costs of manufacturing the goods or providing services to the customers.
+These cost would include costs like cost of materials and labour, however, it does not consider indirect costs like salaries, when determining the cost of revenue.

 Try QuickBooks Accounting Software for Small Businesses Free for 30 Days